X-Yachts: Current Models

-Although the first boat was designed for regattas, the yard's main area is cruising boats, and today represents three series of sailing boats: Xcruising, Xperformance, and latest Pure X. In total, these three series represent a fleet of 9 boats from 40 to 56 feet.
+Although the first boat was designed for regattas, the yard's main area is cruising boats, and today represents three series of sailing boats: XCruising, XPerformance, and latest XRange.
+In total, these three series represent a fleet of 9 boats from 40 to 56 feet.
 Furthermore, the yard introduced powerboats in 2021.

-Xcruising was introduced in 2009.
+XCruising was introduced in 2009.
 The Xc Series is intended for cruising and ocean navigation.
-The current Xc series consists of Xc 45 and Xc 50.
+The current Xc series is Xc 47.

 The production of the Xc 42 stopped in 2018.

 The production of the Xc 35 and Xc 38 stopped in 2021.

+The production of the Xc45 and Xc50 stopped in 2024.

-Xperformance was introduced in 2011.
+XPerformance was introduced in 2011.
 The Xp Series is the equivalent of the Xc Series, where performance and speed are essential.
 The current Xp series consists of Xp 44 and Xp 50.

 The production of the Xp 33 stopped in 2017.

 The production of the Xp 38 and Xp 55 stopped in 2021.

-The latest series is the Pure X Series, which was introduced in 2016.
-The Pure X Series is a hybrid between the Xc and Xp model, focused on easy sailing and modern lines.
-In total, the Pure X Series consists of 5 models, the X40, X43, X46, X49, and X56.
+The latest series is the XRange Series, which was introduced in 2016.
+The XRange Series is a hybrid between the Xc and Xp model, focused on easy sailing and modern lines.
+In total, the XRange Series consists of 5 models, the X40, X43, X46, X49, and X56.

 The Powerboat range, which was introduced in January 2021, is consisting of the X-Power 33C.
 X-Yachts is planning to expand this range with 2 more powerboats the following years.